Guddal

 Guddal is a village in Fjaler Municipality in Vestland county, Norway.
-The village is located about 20 km southeast of the village of Flekke, in the Guddalen valley.
+The village is located in the Guddalen valley, about 20 km southeast of the village of Flekke.
 The village of Vadheim (in Høyanger Municipality) lies about 25 km to the southeast of Guddal.
 The village is the site of Guddal Church, which serves the whole valley.
 The local economy is centered on agriculture and forestry.